wandb/docs/docs/support/how_get_multiple_charts_different_selected_runs.md

 tags:
    - None
 ---

-With wandb reports the procedure is as follows:
+With W&B Reports, follow these steps:

-* Have multiple panel grids.
+* Create multiple panel grids.
-* Add filters to filter the run sets of each panel grid.
-This will help in selecting the runs that you want to portray in the respective panels.
+* Apply filters to select the desired run sets for each panel grid.
-* Create the charts you want in the panel grids.
+* Generate the desired charts within the panel grids.